Simatwa/Simatwa/README.md

 Where should I start from?

 My other computer?
 Well, let's just say it's your computer too.
-Sharing is caring, right? 😀 From debugging glitches to crafting elegant code, consider my keyboard an extension of your programming arsenal.
+Sharing is caring, right? 😀

 I have an unspoken love ❤️ affair with Linux 🐧, not to mention its versatility.
 And if we're getting specific, [Parrot OS](https://www.parrotsec.org) 🦜 holds a special place in my heart. 💙 Would you like to know why?
 Hit my DM; social accounts available at my [portfolio](https://simatwa.vercel.app).
 I won't leave you on "read," I promise 😅.